0x111/0x111/README.md

 ### Hi there stranger 👋

 I am a software engineer with many years of experience in the area of software development.
 My focus is on api-centric apps.
-This means frontend being a SPA and an API that processes and provides the data for the frontend.
+Mostly SPA+API.
 I have experience with containers, devops, maintaining linux servers in a larger scale and also virtualization amongst other things.
 I am no stranger to javascript or web standards either.
 I think I am a principial man, and principles are important.

 As you can see below I am now working with Go and for the frontend part I tend to use React as the main choice.
 I am also familiar with writing CLI apps and I love how easy it is with Go.